-- 1. Go to Settings > System > I/O Ports. - 2.
-For the port that you connected the AXIS I/O Indication LED to, set the direction to Output, and set the normal state to Open circuit (NO) - 3.
-Go to Settings > System > Events. - 4.
+- 1. Go to System > Accessories > I/O ports. - 2.
+Make sure that the port you connected the AXIS I/O Indication LED to is set to Output.
+Set the normal state to Circuit open. - 3.
+Go to System > Events. - 4.
 Create a new rule. - 5.
 Select the Condition that must be met to trigger the camera to start recording.
 It can, for example, be a time schedule or motion detection. - 6.
 In the list of actions, select Record video.
+Select a storage space.
 Select a stream profile or create a new.
 Also set the Prebuffer and Postbuffer as required. - 7.
 Save the rule. - 8.
 Create a second rule and select the same Condition as in the first rule. - 9.
 In the list of actions, select Toggle I/O while the rule is active, and then select the port the AXIS I/O Indication LED is connected to.
-Set the state to Active. - 10.
-Save the rule.
+Set the state to Active.

+10. Save the rule.